ManolacheG/daily_quick_crossword_browser_test_automation/README.md

 6. Create a folder dedicated to browser drivers on one of the partitions of the device (e.g., "C:/browser_drivers/")
 7. Extract the binary from the archive downloaded at step 5 into the folder created at step 6
 8. Open the Control Panel
-9. Select "System"
+9. Go to "System And Security" and then to "System" (or just to "System" if the menu item is directly available)
 10. On the right-side of the newly opened window select "Advanced system settings"
 11. Click "Environment Variables" on the newly open "System Properties" window
 12. Select the "Path" item in the "User variables for {USERNAME}" section
 13. Click the "Edit" button
-14. Click the "New" button on the newly open "Edit environment variable" window
+14. Click the "New" or "Browse" button on the newly open "Edit environment variable" window
 15. Add the folder created at step 6
 16. Click "OK" for the "Edit environment variable" window
 17. Click "OK" for the "Edit Variables" window
-18. Click "Apply" then "OK" for the "System Properties" window
+18. Click "OK" for the "System Properties" window

-**Confirm that the operation was performed successfully by opening a new terminal and executing the command: chromedriver --version**
+**Confirm that the operation was performed successfully by opening a new instance of terminal (e.g., Command Prompt) and executing the command: chromedriver --version**

 # Execution of the Automated Test Script